Bencow/eurorack/VCO/README.md

+# VCO
+Analog Voltage Controlled Oscillator based on the CEM3340.

-schéma prototype.DSN : ISIS file for the schematic
+**schéma prototype.DSN** : ISIS file for the schematic

-pannel VCO v1.svg : SVG file with the dimensions of the pannel
+**pannel VCO v1.svg** : SVG file with the dimensions of the pannel

-the datasheet of the CEM3340 chip on which this module is based on is included ad well
+the datasheet of the CEM3340 chip is included ad well